 - a.
-In accordance with Articles VI and VIII of the Bylaws of the Associated Students of Western Washington University, a student initiative which passes may, subject to the restrictions of WWU policy and other applicable laws: - an initiative may instruct that the Board of Directors, within their purview, create, change, or terminate current AS policies. - (2) an initiative may instruct the Board of Directors to pursue or not pursue some action. - (3) make a declarative statement on behalf of the AS. - b.
+In accordance with Articles VI and VIII of the Bylaws of the Associated Students of Western Washington University, a student initiative which passes may, subject to the restrictions of WWU policy and other applicable laws: - (1) an initiative may instruct that the Board of Directors, within their purview, create, change, or terminate current AS policies.

+- (2) an initiative may instruct the Board of Directors to pursue or not pursue some action. - (3) make a declarative statement on behalf of the AS. - b.
 Change or termination of AS policies, procedures and actions may be subject to review and approval prior to implementation by an appropriate administrative body or employee(s) of WWU, in accordance with WWU policies.

-Section 3: Election Policies
+Section 23: Election Policies

-I. Candidate Eligibility

-- a.
-To be eligible to run for an AS elective office, a candidate must, at the time of the elections: - (1) be enrolled as a student at the main campus of WWU, and be taking a minimum of six (6) credits as an undergraduate or four (4) as a graduate student.
+- I. Candidate Eligibility - a.
+To be eligible to run for an AS elective office, a candidate must, at the time of the elections: The following eligibility requirements must be met by the end of the filing period, maintained through campaign period and if elected, throughout the term of the position: - (1) be enrolled as a student at the main campus of WWU, and be taking a minimum of six (6) credits as an undergraduate or four (4) as a graduate student. - (1)(2) Have a minimum of a 2.50 cumulative grade point average at the time of election, - (2) meet the requirements set forth in the job description of the position for which one is seeking election as per the Election Packet.
+Job descriptions for elective positions may be obtained at any time from the AS Board of Directors' office.